February 15, 2019 – March 16, 2019

 Fatima Garzan’s multidisciplinary art practice includes painting, printmaking, and site-specific installations.
-Through these various media, she explores pattern and abstraction as it exists within various cultures.
-Having trained in both Iran and Canada, she strives to mix influences form both eastern and western cultures, while investigating ornamental and modern design in her work.
+Through these various media, she explores pattern and abstraction as it exists within diverse cultures.
+Having trained in both Iran and Canada, she strives to mix influences from both eastern and western cultures, while investigating ornamental and modern design in her work.
 She combines decorative and geometric patterns found in Persian art and modifies them towards abstraction.
-This experimentation and deep engagement with various materials allows her to push her ideas forward and evolve her visual vocabulary.
+This experimentation and deep engagement with different materials allows her to push her ideas forward and evolve her visual vocabulary.

 In her art, Garzan uses thread to stitch papers together.
 The thread represents human connection.
 Some threads are intertwined with each other and others are cut off and knotted again, heading in a different direction.
 The act of stitching signifies the experience of migration, time, distance, memory and absence, which is shaped by an increasingly globalized world.